kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting.

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. Took my own soul on Friday, ate a half marathon in less than 3 hours and lived up to the expectation of anyone seeking to have the great David Goggins as his role model.
+1. Took my own soul on Friday, 21 Kilometers, 13 miles, ate a half marathon in less than 3 hours and lived up to the expectation of anyone seeking to have the great David Goggins as his role model.
 2. Practice my model of the Stoic virtous living with special mention of Wisdom (Jordan B. Peterson) in my engaging in a lenghtly, deeply meaningful exchange of ideas with 2 soeurs.
 3. Worked on 2.4M and earned a solid 25$ for the week's showing up and getting the job done.